top of page

 How much time after the priority date is current?

-You have one year after your priority date becomes current to proceed with the next steps in the green card application process.
 If you don't apply within this timeframe, it may be perceived as though you have opted not to pursue the green card, and the next person in the queue may be given the opportunity.
 Therefore, it is advisable to regularly check for updates on the current green card priority date.

-My priority date is current now what?
+My green card priority date is current now what?

-Once your priority date is current, that means your wait time is over, and you can move forward with the next steps in the green card application process.
-Depending on your current address and eligibility for adjustment of status or consular processing, you will be filing one of the following:
+Once your priority date is current, your wait time is over, and you can move forward with the next steps in the green card application process.

 Once the priority date becomes current how long to get a green card?